-There is nothing like a good slow cooker bread pudding for either breakfast or for dessert.
+There is nothing like a good slow cooker bread pudding for either breakfast or dessert.
 This dish is incredibly easy and is a great way to use up some old bread.

-This pudding is amazing with a drizzle of honey or maple syrup over the top.
+This pudding is fantastic with a drizzle of honey or maple syrup over the top.
 If you want to go one step further, then some vanilla ice cream matches amazingly well.

 The leftovers of this pudding will keep for a few days in the fridge.
-Whenever you’re feeling a bit hungry simply reheat in the microwave for a delicious quick & easy breakfast or dessert.
+Whenever you’re feeling a bit hungry, just reheat in the microwave for a delicious quick & easy breakfast or dessert.